AngeloGalav/image-processing-and-computer-vision/2023-03-09 - Filters - Gaussian, Median and Bilateral.md

 The higher $\sigma$, the stronger the smoothing caused by the filter.
 This can be understood, e.g., by observing that ==as $\sigma$ increases, the weights of closer points get smaller while those of farther points get larger==.
 ![[gaussian_artifacts.png]]
 As $\sigma$ gets larger, _small details disappear_ and the image content deals with larger size structures.
-Thus, filtering with a chosen $\sigma$ can be thought of as setting the “scale” of interest to analyse image content.
+Thus, filtering with a chosen $\sigma$ can be thought of as _setting the “scale”_ of interest to analyse image content.

 >[!Information]
->In CV, Gaussian fillters are used to create a _scaled space_, which is a space in which we define the scale at which we want to analyze our image, so it like seeing the image at a different scale.
+>In CV, Gaussian fillters are used to create a _scale space_, which is a space in which we define the scale at which we want to analyze our image, so it like seeing the image at a different scale.
+> - Many gaussian filters with a different $\sigma$ are applied to the input image, obtaining the scale space.
+This creates many images at different degrees of blurriness (different scales, aka levels of details), allowing for the analysis of image structures at various sizes.
 > - To extract features, we try to find the _scale invariant features_.
 Gaussian filters allow us to create a scaled space to extract these features.

 The discrete Gaussian kernel can be obtained _by sampling the corresponding continuous function_, which is however of infinite extent.
 A finite size must therefore be properly chosen.